jhosm/cimaestro/README.txt

 UBUNTU

-  $ Install Ruby Version Manager
+  1. Install Ruby Version Manager
+  2. In order to be able to build cimaestro with rake: rvm package install openssl
+  3. If it throws an error:
+        Probably you don't have zlib1g-dev installed.
+In Ubuntu, use sudo apt-get install zlib1g-dev.
-  $ In order to be able to install gems:
+  4. In order to be able to install gems (Don't worry if it throws an error): rvm package install zlib.
+  5.  rvm install 1.8.7 --with-openssl-dir=$HOME/.rvm/usr
+  6.  rvm use 1.8.7
-        rvm package install zlib.
-If it gives an error, follow the steps depicted in the solution section at https://gist.github.com/469647.
+  7. If step 4 throwed and error, follow the steps depicted in the solution section at https://gist.github.com/469647.
-  $ In order to be able to build cimaestro with rake:
-        rvm package install openssl
-  $ rvm install 1.8.7 --with-openssl-dir=$HOME/.rvm/usr
-  $ rvm gemset create cimaestro
+  6.  rvm gemset create cimaestro
-  $ rvm gemset use cimaestro
+  7.  rvm gemset use cimaestro
-  $ gem install bundler
+  8.  gem install bundler
-  $ cd to cimaestro directory
+  9.  cd to cimaestro directory
-  $ bundle install --local --binstubs [GEM_HOME]/bin. to know GEM_HOME value, type rvm info.
+  10. bundle install --local --binstubs [GEM_HOME]/bin. to know GEM_HOME value, type rvm info.

 ALL